-JOSHUA BELL is one of the most celebrated violinists of his era.
-His restless curiosity, passion, and multi-faceted musical interests have earned him the rare title of "classical music superstar."
-Recently named the Music Director of the Academy of St Martin in the Fields (ASMF), Bell is the first person to hold this post since Sir Neville Marriner formed the orchestra in 1958.
+JOSHUA BELL is among the most celebrated violinists of his era, renowned for his passion, restless curiosity and multi-faceted musical interests.
+His scope is almost unparalleled, equally at home as a soloist, chamber music, recording artist and orchestra leader.
+Bell was named the Music Director of the Academy of St Martin in the Fields in 2011, becoming the first person to hold this post since Sir Neville Marriner formed the orchestra in 1958.

 Seeking opportunities to increase violin repertoire, Bell has premiered new works by Nicholas Maw, John Corigliano, Aaron Jay Kernis, Edgar Meyer, Behzad Ranjbaran and Jay Greenberg.
 Bell also performs and has recorded his own cadenzas to most of the major violin concertos.

-In 2007, Bell performed incognito in a Washington, DC subway station for a Washington Post story by Gene Weingarten examining art and context.
+Perhaps the event that helped most to transform his reputation from “musician’s musician’ to household name was his incognito performance in a Washington, DC subway station in 2007.
+Ever adventurous, Bell had agreed to participate in the Washington Post story by Gene Weingarten which thoughtfully examined art and context.
 The story earned Weingarten a Pulitzer Prize and sparked an international firestorm of discussion.
-The conversation continues to this day, thanks in part to the September, 2013 publication of the illustrated children’s book, The Man With the Violin by Kathy Stinson illustrated by Dušan Petričić from Annick Press.
+The conversation continues to this day, thanks in part to the September, 2013 publication of the illustrated children’s book, The Man With The Violin by Kathy Stinson illustrated by Dušan Petričić from Annick Press.

 Bell has been embraced by a wide television audience with appearances ranging from The Tonight Show, Tavis Smiley, Charlie Rose, and CBS Sunday Morning to Sesame Street.
 In 2012 Bell starred in his sixth Live From Lincoln Center Presents broadcast titled: One Singular Sensation: Celebrating Marvin Hamlisch.
 Other PBS shows include Joshua Bell with Friends @ The Penthouse, Great Performances – Joshua Bell: West Side Story Suite from Central Park, Memorial Day Concert performed on the lawn of the U.S. Capitol, and A&E’s Biography.
 He has twice performed on the Grammy Awards telecast, performing music from Short Trip Home and West Side Story Suite.
 He was one of the first classical artists to have a music video on VH1 and he was the subject of a BBC Omnibus documentary.
 Bell has appeared in publications ranging from The Strad and Gramophone to Time, The New York Times, People Magazine’s 50 Most Beautiful People, USA Today, The Wall Street Journal, GQ, Vogue and Reader’s Digest among many.

-Bell has received many accolades: In 2013 he was honored by the New York Chapter, The Recording Academy; in 2012 by the National YoungArts Foundation, in 2011 he received the Paul Newman Award from Arts Horizons and the Huberman Award from Moment Magazine.
+Bell has received many accolades: In 2013 he was honored by the New York Chapter of The Recording Academy; in 2012 by the National YoungArts Foundation, in 2011 he received the Paul Newman Award from Arts Horizons and the Huberman Award from Moment Magazine.
 Bell was named “Instrumentalist of the Year, 2010” by Musical America and received the Humanitarian Award from Seton Hall University.
 In 2009 he was honored by Education Through Music and received the Academy of Achievement Award in 2008.
-In 2007 he was awarded the Avery Fisher Prize and recognized as a Young Global Leader by the World Economic Forum.
-He was inducted into the Hollywood Bowl Hall of Fame in 2005.
+He was awarded the Avery Fisher Prize in 2007 and was inducted into the Hollywood Bowl Hall of Fame in 2005.

 Bell performs on the 1713 Huberman Stradivarius violin and uses a late 18th century French bow by François Tourte.